-In the last few years, several Prakas (Declarations) have been issued by the Ministry of Commerce in order to improve the registration and enforcement of trademarks.
+In recent years, several Prakas (Declarations) have been issued by the Ministry of Commerce in order to improve the registration and enforcement of trademarks.
 These include procedures on online filing of applications, applications for international applications under the Madrid system, certification marks, and exclusive distributorship.